wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 1.3.3 =
+* Added the more languages for the search rule.
 * Added the `screen_name` parameter to the shortcode that displays the tweets by specified Twitter accounts.
 * Added the `q` parameter to the shortcode that displays the result of Twitter keyword searches.
 * Fixed an issue that duplicated tweets were displayed in mush-up results.